On the Signature of a Path in an Operator Algebra: Algebraic structure on levelled forests

 \subsection{Levelled trees and forests}

-In the literature, one broadly finds several equivalent representations of a permutation, such as a bijection of a finite sets or finite words without repetitions on positive integers.
-We will mainly use the last one and a third -tree like - graphical representation, presented in different variants in the literature such as \cite[pp. 23-24]{S1999}, \cite[Definition 9.9]{BW1997} or \cite[pp. 478]{AS2006}.
-We will follow the versions used by Loday and Ronco in \cite[Section 2.4]{loday1998hopf} and Forcey, Lauve and Sottile in \cite[Section 2.2.1]{FLS2010}.
+In the literature, one broadly finds several equivalent representations of a permutation, such as a bijection of a finite set or a finite word without repetitions on positive integers.
+We will mainly use the last one and a~third~-- tree-like~-- graphical representation, presented in different variants in the literature such as \cite[pp.~23--24]{S1999}, \cite[Definition~9.9]{BW1997} or \cite[p.~478]{AS2006}.
+We will follow the versions used by Loday and Ronco in \cite[Section~2.4]{loday1998hopf} and Forcey, Lauve and Sottile in \cite[Section~2.2.1]{FLS2010}.